Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

 An alternative example with a non-trivial observation function is visualized in \cref{fig:appendix_assumptions_soft_vs_perfect_examples}, which further underlines the problem.

 This shows that with soft interventions, one cannot distinguish between causal relations introduced by the observation function and those that are in the true causal model.
-Perfect interventions, however, provide an opportunity to do so since if we had known that the intervention on $C_2$ is perfect, the second causal model could not have modeled the correct distribution under $I_2=1$.
-This is since under interventions on a variable, all causal relations to its parents are broken, but only the relations introduced by the encoding function remain.
+(Partially-)Perfect interventions, however, provide an opportunity to do so since if we had known that the intervention on $C_2$ renders it independent of $C_1$, the second causal model could not have modeled the correct distribution under $I_2=1$.
 Thus, we can distinguish between the two, allowing us to identify the correct causal model.

-While we have shown that soft interventions are not sufficient for finding the instantaneous causal graph, this does not necessarily hold for the temporal relations.
-For instance, one might have interventions that are perfect within a time step, but keeps the dependency to the previous time step.
-However, for simplicity, we focus here on fully perfect interventions, and leave this relaxation to future work.
+Note that under \PartPerfIntv{}, the intervention-independent part of a causal variable, $\sindep(C^t_i)$, automatically cannot have any instantaneous parents, since otherwise, the intervention does not remove all instantaneous parents and hence is actually not partially-perfect.

 \stepcounter{counterassump}